Dene Kede and Inuuqatigiit Homeschool in the NWT

 What Good Documentation Looks Like

-The principal's bi-annual assessment is not a test — it's a portfolio review.
+The principal's bi-annual assessment can be a portfolio review rather than a test when that is the method agreed with the principal.
 For cultural and land-based learning, strong documentation includes:

 Activity logs: Dates, locations, activities, who participated (especially elders or community members), duration.
 A trip to the land for moose hunting should note departure and return, the skills practised, and the student's role.